 Our Writing Poetry MA will develop your creative ability through practice, discussion and revision.
 You'll work with established poets and writers to refine your work.
 You'll also consider the processes of writing and develop advanced editing skills.

 You can choose to study either in Newcastle or London.
+All classes are in the evening if studying at Newcastle and during the day in London.
 Newcastle University leads the North East cohort.
 The London course is run in collaboration with The Poetry School.

 - Glyn Maxwell (London)

 - Tamar Yoseloff (London)

 - Jacob Polley (Newcastle)